 Most evenings during your cruise holiday will be smart casual evenings so you can feel relaxed and comfortable whilst enjoying your dinner.
 For men, a pair of trousers, chinos or smart (dark) jeans, coupled with a polo shirt or shirt is perfectly acceptable.
 Some guests prefer to wear a jacket or tie which is also fine.
 The choice is yours.

 Ladies’ dress can often range from tailored trouser suits and stylish dresses to casual separates and summer dresses.

 Please note: trainers, T-shirts, shorts, and tracksuits are not allowed in the restaurants for evening dining.
 We reserve the right to decline entry to those who refuse to show this courtesy to their fellow guests.

 Whether enjoying the sea views from the deck or participating in the many activities available, we want you to feel at ease.
 Casual wear is perfectly acceptable for your days on board with many guests opting for shorts and a T-shirt or polo shirt while cruising in sunny climes, and a pair of light-weight trousers and a sweater or jacket for cooler daytime temperatures.

 Whilst on deck, bathing suits are a must to ensure you can make the most of the pools and Jacuzzis on board.
 A pair of flip-flops or sandals are advisable as the decks can sometimes get very warm (and please take care, as the decks can be slippery).
 A T-shirt and casual shorts are often preferred for lounging by the pool.
 And don’t forget your hat, sunglasses and sun cream, as the sun can be a lot stronger at sea.

-Dress is smart casual during lunch time and as a courtesy to their fellow cruisers, guests are asked not to wear bathing suits or vests in the restaurants.
+The dress is smart casual during lunchtime and as a courtesy to their fellow cruisers, guests are asked not to wear bathing suits or vests in the restaurants.
 However, smart shorts and a T-shirt are perfectly acceptable.’